Planning for the future

 Becoming the world’s preferred location for underground science requires us to set bold goals.
 By 2035, SURF plans to have world-leading multi-disciplinary experiments operating at the facility, with proposed experiments actively competing for newly developed underground laboratory space.
 The target areas are:

-- The Long-Baseline Neutrino Facility (LBNF) and Deep Underground Neutrino Experiment (DUNE) will be constructed and fully operational.
+1. The Long-Baseline Neutrino Facility (LBNF) and Deep Underground Neutrino Experiment (DUNE) have been constructed and are fully operational.

-- The SURF Institute will be constructed and fully operational, offering compelling, vibrant science and education programs.
+4. The Institute for Underground Science at SURF has been constructed and is fully operational with compelling, vibrant science and education programs.

-- SURF will expand commercial partnerships to advance technology development in the region, increase efficiency and safety in facility operations and expand workforce development opportunities.
+5. Foster commercial partnerships to advance technology development in the region, increase facility operations efficiency and safety, and expand workforce development opportunities.

 SURF will continue to modernize several areas of the facility including the Yates hoists and shaft, the dewatering pumping system, and the underground refuge areas, which will allow the facility to accommodate growing underground activity.